Noor Ahmed Bhurgri

-Noor Ahmed Bhurgri is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from November 2015 to May 2018.
+Noor Ahmed Bhurgri is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from August 2018 to August 2023 and from November 2015 to May 2018.

 Early life

 He was born on 1 January 1945 in Mirpur Khas District.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-67 MIRPUR KHAS-CUM-UMERKOT in by-polls held in November 2015.

-He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-49 (Mirpur Khas-III) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-49 (Mirpur Khas-III) in the 2018 Pakistani general election.